Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-3. How To Make This Bacon Scalloped Potatoes Recipe
+3. How To Make This Bacon Scalloped Potato Recipe

-Comfort food doesn’t get better than these cheesy bacon scalloped potatoes for an irresistible side dish.
+Comfort food doesn’t get better than these loaded scalloped potatoes.
 Imagine warm, tender potato slices coated in a flavorful, creamy cheese sauce and crispy pieces of bacon.
+It’s an irresistible side dish.

 Bacon Scalloped Potatoes raw ingredients that are labeled